 How to join a Strings in a Vector into a String in Rust example

-Rust Join strings in a Vector with a separator
+Rust Joining Strings in a Vector with a Separator

-For example, We have a list of strings in a Vector object.
+For example, suppose we have a list of strings stored in a vector object

 let numbers = vec!["One", "Two", "Three"];

-You want to iterate the list of strings and join using a separator.
-The separator can be a blank space or a hyphen.
+We aim to iterate through the list of strings and concatenate them using a specified separator, such as a blank space or a hyphen.

-Rust provides two methods as of version 1.56
+Rust provides two methods for achieving this, introduced as of version 1.56.

 • join function